A desk of someone who manages payroll

 The number you’re left with after all of that is the employee’s net pay.
 For more details on these important calculations, take a few minutes to read these articles from the Sling blog:

-4) Determine Employer Contributions
+4) Determine employer contributions

 Your business is responsible for paying half of the payroll tax (FICA) total calculated in the previous step.
 It’s also responsible for paying federal and state unemployment taxes.